bevyengine/bevy-website/content/learn/book/getting-started/ecs/_index.md

 }
 ```

-The parameters we pass in to a "system function" define what data the system runs on.
+The parameters we pass into a "system function" define what data the system runs on.
 In this case, `greet_people` will run on all entities with the `Person` and `Name` component.

-You can interpret the Query above as: "iterate over every Name component for entities that also have a Person component"
+You can interpret the `Query` above as: "iterate over every `Name` component for entities that also have a `Person` component".

-Now we just register the system in our App.
+Now we just register the system in our `App`.
 Note that you can pass more than one system into an `add_systems` call by using a tuple!

 ```rs
 fn main() {